Photo: Pia Fronia

 Küchenwiese (meadow adjacent to the kitchen) is the name given to an outdoor area that is located between one of the school buildings and the Sissi Park, also riverbank to the Kaltenbach and Traun water bodies.
 Which kinds and ways of learning can a plot of land host?
 Which (past & future) forms of life can it enable, protect, and give a voice to?
 Can it become a space for the collective self-realisation of a school community?

-Rooted in the concept of care, which plays a central role in the student’s education at the HLW (a secondary school for economy, social management and care), the Garden of Moving Time is about reclaiming our relation to Earth-time understood as time to recenter and replenish ourselves – as opposed to time as measure of production.
+Rooted in the concept of care, which plays a central role in the student’s education at the HLW (a secondary school for economy, social management and care), the Garden of Moving Times is about reclaiming our relation to Earth-time understood as time to recenter and replenish ourselves – as opposed to time as measure of production.
 In the garden, broken relations with vegetal, animal, mineral and ancestral worlds can be repaired, across time and perceptions.
 What is the time of the school, the time of the body, the time of the garden?
 Underpinning the design is the intention of taking the time to care, and healing by embracing natural time.

 In 2022, the first conversations among the project partners started.
 From 2023 on, Daniela Brasil and Sophie Krier introduced process-based participatory art, hands-on workshops and seasonal semester exercises, thereby extending their art practice to the school curriculum.
 Students and teachers were invited to connect to the cycle of life: learning about regenerating soil, and more-than-human companion- and kinship.
 For instance, visual soil analysis using the vernacular technique of chromatography revealed the presence, and absence, of soil life at the site of the garden-to-be.